 Great choir director and teacher.
 The teacher needs to understand the technicalities of sound, break songs down into suitable components, and build the performance of harmonies using scaffolding.
 Of course a positive attitude is a must.

-Building sense of the group.
+Building sense of belonging to a group.
 We work to build a sense of being a group member.
 We have a WhatsApp group on which we share relevant information about choir, but also information about members including their birthdays, reasons they miss a session, and other personal information.
 The members feel connected inside and outside choir.
 The parents are also connected.
 Not only does this keep them informed, and able to support.

 Opportunities to perform.
 Whilst I would advise you to limit performance opportunities to less than 4 in a year, performances provide a crescendo moment for a choir.
 It is cathartic to work towards, and achieve, a goal.
 Anxiety is part of this process and we work with those individuals accordingly.